Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-10.md

 I also began a Figma diagram to visualize the Intelligence, instruction, and knowledge sets for my video.

+Update: bailed on the figma diagram, wasn't pretty lol.
+Just made a table in my video instead.

 ---

+I finally tested out the temperature settings for my chatbot.
+The standard value was 0.8, which gave generally accurate results. but sometimes tedious and off-topic (based on the knowledge sets it pulled from).
+Lowering it to 0.5 gave me a lovely, precise description of my values.
+1.5 never even configured after waiting 3-4 minutes, but 1.2 provided a more creative description of my values.

 # Reflections